Overview of Internship in Health Service Psychology

 Our minimum requirements

-- Completion of a minimum of 350 intervention hours by the start of internship.
+- Completion of a minimum of 350 intervention hours by the start of the internship.

 - Enrollment in an APA-Accredited Counseling or Clinical Psychology doctoral program.

-- At least one practicum or work experience which primarily involved working with college students.
+- At least one practicum or work experience that primarily involved working with college students.

 - Comprehensive exams completed before the application deadline.